 Death metal is the universally acknowledged genre associated with Morbid Angel.
-As a sub-genre of heavy metal, featuring down-tuned guitars, double kick, and blast beat drumming and percussion, gruff or hoarse vocals and an image typically associated with death, destruction, anti-religious themes and the darker aspects of life.
+As a sub-genre of heavy metal, featuring down-tuned guitars, double kick, blast beat drumming and percussion, gruff or hoarse vocals and an image typically associated with death, destruction, anti-religious themes and the darker aspects of life.

-Morbid Angel’s take on death metal includes lyrics and song titles steeped in the imagination of HP Lovecraft and almost constant double-kick drumming by one of the best percussionists in the biz, the El Salvadorian born marvel Peter Sandoval.
+Morbid Angel’s take on death metal includes lyrics and song titles steeped in the imagination of HP Lovecraft and almost constant double-kick drumming by one of the best percussionists in the biz, the El Salvadorian-born marvel Peter Sandoval.

 Vincent’s bass lines, by and large, follow the root note of the melody the guitar is playing with an occasional burst or fretted trill for a sonic surprise.
-Vincent offers a gruff vocal that occasionally incorporates a deep bass clean singing style, and then there is Azagthoth’s Van Halen meets Jimi Hendrix guitar solos and riffage.
+Vincent offers a gruff vocal that occasionally incorporates a deep bass and clean singing style, and then there is Azagthoth’s Van Halen meets Jimi Hendrix guitar solos and riffage.

 Rapid sweeps of the fretboard are built into Van Halen-esque guitar solos, clearly definable riffs that are both memorable and brutal- indeed, many of Morbid Angel’s best riffs can be neatly transposed to an acoustic guitar.
 Correct technique of the fretting hand featuring numerous slides and vibrato evoking feeling and rich emotion, which is the essence of Azagthoth’s brilliance.
 He holds the guitar higher than many of his contemporaries, so the picking hand is above the waist, often at stomach level, similar to a fingerstyle bass player.
 The picking hand is responsible for ferocity through impeccably crisp and even alternate picking strokes.

-Azagthoth’s style is near to impossible to mimic.
-Bill Hudson, Ira Black, and now Kelly McLauchlin is doing a tremendous job in the David Vincent vehicle I Am Morbid.
-The premise of I Am Morbid is to play classic album cuts taken from Morbid Angel‘s first four albums.
+Azagthoth’s style is near impossible to mimic.
+Bill Hudson, Ira Black, and now Kelly McLauchlin are doing a tremendous job in the David Vincent vehicle I Am Morbid.
+The premise of I Am Morbid is to play classic album cuts taken from Morbid Angel’s first four albums.
 Check out the videos of the band’s performance posted to YouTube.

 The Early Years and the demo album.